 Based on the aforementioned discovery violations, the Court found that it was apparent that the Debtor failed to comply with most of the discovery requests.
-Moreover, the Court found that the Debtor's disclosures were inadequate given the order compelling the Debtor to comply with all outstanding discovery by April 28, 2010.
+Moreover, the Court found that the Debtor's disclosures were inadequate given the Order compelling the Debtor to comply with all outstanding discovery by April 28, 2010.
 At no time did the Debtor contend that he needed more time to comply with discovery requests.
 The Debtor's lack of compliance evidenced a pattern that continued from the time of the underlying litigation in Texas.

-As a sanction for the Debtor's failure to comply with discovery requests, this Court entered a default judgment against the Debtor and in favor of WIN.
-Judgment was entered in favor of WIN on all counts of the amended adversary complaint.
+As a sanction for the Debtor's failure to comply with discovery requests, this Court entered a default judgment in favor of WIN on all counts of the adversary complaint.